harness/developer-hub/docs/platform/2_Delegates/get-started-with-delegates/delegate-requirements-and-limitations.md

 ### Delegate Access Requirements

 * The Harness Delegate does NOT require root account access, but the Kubernetes and Docker Delegates run as root by default.
-If you do not need to install applications using Delegate Profiles, then you can use a non-root account or install the application without the Delegate.
+If you do not need to install applications using INIT_SCRIPT, then you can use a non-root account or install the application without the Delegate.
 See [Non-Root Delegate Installation](/docs/platform/2_Delegates/advanced-installation/non-root-delegate-installation.md).
 * If you do not run the Delegate as root, be aware that you cannot install any software using a [Delegate Initialization Script](/docs/platform/2_Delegates/delegate-reference/common-delegate-profile-scripts.md).